NEGU93/CYUSB3KIT-003_with_SP605_xilinx/README.md

 The communication to the FX3 device is done through a Cpp class that manages all the FX3 connection using cyusb library, who uses libusb-1.0.
 If the user whant's to do it's own function he can just change the main.cpp and use the class created.

+### 6.1 Code Notes

+After programming, FX3 changes product ID from 0xF3 to 0xF1.
+For that reason, after programming the FX3 device it is necesarry to destroy the object used for programming and re-create a new one with the new product ID.
+(It is necesarry to destroy the last one to release the handle).

+**FX3 firmware**
+1. After programming, FX3 changes product ID from 0xF3 to 0xF1.
+To the definition of product ID is done on: `cyfxslfifousbdscr`
+2. Endpoint defined on `cyfxslfifosync::CyFxSlFifoApplnStart()`

 ## 7. Citations